SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{lace} recognition (PR) is a cornerstone of robust localization in autonomous driving, enabling vehicles to identify previously visited locations.
 Traditionally, cameras and LiDAR have dominated PR due to their rich data representations~\cite{arandjelovic2016netvlad, kim2018scan}.
-However, their susceptibility to adverse conditions has shifted attention to radar, which offers unparalleled robustness by penetrating fog, rain, snow, and dust~\cite{barnes2020oxford, kim2020mulran}.
-Early radar-based PR mostly leveraged $360^\circ$ spinning radars, establishing a foundation for robust localization~\cite{barnes2020under, suaftescu2020kidnapped, gadd2020look, jang2023raplace, gadd2024open, kim2024referee}.
-Building on this foundation, compact and cost-effective \ac{SoC} radars have been integrated into PR tasks~\cite{cai2022autoplace, meng2024mmplace, herraez2024spr}.
-More recently, modern 4D radars, capable of capturing range, azimuth, elevation, and radial velocity, have also been adopted in radar-based PR~\cite{peng2024transloc4d, hilger2025introspective}.
+However, their susceptibility to adverse conditions has shifted attention to radar, which offers unparalleled robustness by penetrating fog, rain, and snow~\cite{barnes2020oxford, kim2020mulran}.
+Early radar-based PR mostly leveraged $360^\circ$ spinning radars, establishing a foundation for robust localization~\cite{barnes2020under, suaftescu2020kidnapped, jang2023raplace, gadd2024open, kim2024referee}.
+Building on this foundation, compact \ac{SoC} radars have been integrated into PR tasks~\cite{cai2022autoplace, meng2024mmplace, herraez2024spr}.
+More recently, 4D radars, capable of capturing range, azimuth, elevation, and radial velocity, have also been adopted in radar PR~\cite{peng2024transloc4d, hilger2025introspective}.

 Despite the growing adoption of radar in robotics, the majority of research has been confined to homogeneous sensor systems, overlooking the integration and cross-modality challenges inherent in heterogeneous radar technologies.
-Notably, different radar systems operate under distinct sensing principles, leading to substantial variations in noise characteristics, point density, measurement range, and \ac{FOV}.
+Notably, different radar systems operate under distinct sensing principles, leading to substantial variations in noise characteristics, point density, and \ac{FOV}.
 As a result, methods designed for homogeneous radar systems fail to generalize across diverse radar configurations.
-Moreover, radar types are suited for different tasks: spinning radar, with its dense $360^\circ$ measurements, is ideal for building comprehensive mapping databases, while 4D radar, more prevalent in modern vehicles, excels in real-time dynamic sensing and is well-suited for query generation under resource constraints.
-Despite these complementary properties, existing radar-based PR approaches do not account for the differences between radar modalities, leaving the problem of heterogeneous radar PR largely unresolved.
+Moreover, radar types are suited for different tasks: spinning radar, with its dense $360^\circ$ measurements, is ideal for building comprehensive mapping databases, while 4D radar, prevalent in modern vehicles, excels in real-time dynamic sensing and is well-suited for query generation.
+Despite these complementary properties, existing approaches do not account for the differences between radar modalities, leaving the problem of heterogeneous radar PR largely unresolved.
 These challenges highlight the need for a new approach: \textit{modality-aware heterogeneous radar PR}.